bdongus/idee5.Common/readme.md

 ### 1.2.0
 Adjusted the repository interface to the real world asynchrony.
 ### 1.3.0
 Removed the specifications.
-The NSpeciation package now supports netstandard.
+The NSpecification package now supports netstandard.
 ### 1.4.0
 IRepository now needs a TKey type parameter to handle UpdateOrAdd in ARepository.
 ### 1.4.1